 You don’t have to blow your budget on a fancy dinner at a restaurant to have a good evening.
 Skip the reservation and make dinner at home.
 A few ideas:

 - Explore a cookbook.
 Make a three-course meal from a new cookbook.

 - Have an indoor picnic.
 Lay a blanket down in the living room and eat as if you were in a park.
 Think charcuterie, red wine and nice music.
-(Just don’t spill!)

 Make something together

 You’ve probably heard of paint nights happening at your local pub or community centre.
 If you haven’t, they’re events where people get together and make masterpieces of their own while they dine on treats and wine.
-Why not do one together at home?
+Why not paint together at home?
 Pick up some brushes, paints and canvasses from your local dollar store and put on a YouTube tutorial.
 Become the Bob Ross you always knew you could be.

 Spend the night getting lost in a puzzle together.
 Maybe you can find one worth framing and hanging in your home afterwards.

 If you live together, make something new for your home.
 Candle making and woodworking are at the top of our list.
 Find something you both would enjoy making and tackle it together.
 Pinterest is a great place to look for project inspiration.